NLnetLabs/rotonda/doc/manual/source/index.md

 <img align="right" src="images/rotonda-illustrative-icon.png" height="150">

-Roll your own BGP service application with Rotonda.
+Roll your own BGP service with Rotonda.

 BGP services that you can build with Rotonda include, but are not limited to, a route monitor|collector|server|reflector, all this without